VoronDesign/VoronUsers/printer_mods/TorxFighter/Zero-Offset_Clamped_GE5C/README.md

 # Instructions
 For now, use the pictures below.
 Also, tighten the Ge5C clamping screws until everything is tight; they shouldn't be bottomed out.
 If you use EGLM-05 you can feel if you have tightened it too much because it starts to bind.

+Contact me on discord @Torxfighter if you have any questions or feedback

 Thank you NyxCode, jovdvyver, NotSoCreative and ReXT3D for Early testing and feedback!.
 <p float="left">